Kitchen Flooring Ideas

 A popular flooring choice for heavy-traffic areas, slate has a dense, smooth texture that makes it durable, moisture-resistant, and impervious to most stains.
 These homeowners chose slate tiles for the kitchen's heated floor because they radiate warmth efficiently.
 They also require little care and suit both vintage and contemporary styles.

-Wide-plank, old-growth hardwood flooring contributes to this kitchen's authentic Colonial-inspired style.
+Wide-plank, old-growth hardwood flooring contributes to this eating area's authentic Colonial-inspired style.
 Featuring intricate graining and characteristic knots, white pine ages to a warm orange-yellow hue that enhances country and rustic interiors.

-Easy to install, vinyl kitchen floor tile is an inexpensive and durable choice for do-it-yourselfers -- especially those who like to update things from time to time.
-These homeowners wanted to make a bold visual statement with their latest kitchen remodel and knew the vinyl tiles would be easier -- and less costly -- to replace for their next kitchen design.
+Easy to install, vinyl kitchen floor tile is an inexpensive and durable choice for do-it-yourselfers.
+These homeowners wanted a big visual change for little money in this kitchen remodel and knew vinyl was the best option for them.

-Random-width Brazilian-cherry planks line the floor of this spacious kitchen.
-Brazilian cherry is a popular, durable floor choice -- it is open-grained like oak but more than twice as hard.
-It features dark brown or black streaks that contrast with a base color that ranges from dark orange to reddish brown.
+Rich cherry planks line the floor of this spacious kitchen.
+Cherry is a popular, durable floor choice -- it is open-grained like oak but more than twice as hard.
+It features dark brown or black streaks that contrast with a base color which ranges from dark orange to reddish brown.

 Add Style with a Stencil